ClanClanClanClan/editorial_scripts/README.md

 ecc --help
 ```

-Note: Legacy extractors under `production/` and `editorial_assistant/` are preserved for reference only.
-They are not security‑hardened and should not be used for new runs.
+Note: Legacy extractors under `production/` are preserved for reference only.
+They are not security-hardened and should not be used for new runs.

 ### Verify Credentials
 ```bash